audothomas/bun/src/js/README.md

 );
 ```

+## Extra Features

+`require` is replaced with `$requireId(id)` which allows these modules to import each other in a way that skips the module resolver.
+Being written in a syncronous format also makes this faster than ESM.
+All calls to `require` must be statically known or else this transformation is not possible.

 ## Building

 Run `make js` to bundle all the builtins.
 The output is placed in `src/js/out/{modules,functions}/`, where these files are loaded dynamically by `bun-debug` (an exact filepath is inlined into the binary pointing at where you cloned bun, so moving the binary to another machine may not work).
 In a release build, these get minified and inlined into the binary (Please commit those generated headers).